Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Physical deformations

 We have seen that a frozen $\SU(2)$ theory has a half-hypermutiplet in a symplectic representation.
 Therefore $a^2\in\N$ by \eqref{a2cases}.
 Consider the first frozen $\SU(2)$ theory in \eqref{frozensu2s} with $b_0=1$ which has one half-hypermultiplet in the $\bf 4$.
 We see that it can give an $I_n^*$ singularity if we take $a = \sqrt{n}$, in which case the charges on the CB will be quantized in units of $Q=\sqrt{n}$.
 Next, the $b_0=14$ theory with half-hypermultiplets in ${\bf2}\oplus{\bf6}$ can give rise to $I^*_{14n}$ singularities with $a=Q=\sqrt{n}$.
 And so forth.
 Thus, for example, the $I^*_{38}$ singularity corresponds to three different frozen $\SU(2)$ theories: one with a half-hypermultiplet in the $\bf8$ and charges normalized to $Q=1$; one with half-hypermultiplets in ${\bf2}\oplus{\bf4}\oplus{\bf6}$ and charges normalized to $Q=\sqrt2$; and one with a half-hypermultiplet in $\bf4$ with charges normalized to $Q=\sqrt{38}$.

 As discussed in the last subsection, possible deformations of the scale-invariant Kodaira singularities can be classified by their deformation patterns which are constrained by the requirement that the sum of the orders of vanishing of the discriminants, ord$_0(D_x)$, of the singularities does not change upon deformation.
 Since the largest ord$_0(D_x)$ for a scale-invariant singularity is 10, the only frozen $I_n^*$ singularties that can appear are those with $n\in\{1,2,3\}$ since ord$_0(D_x)$ of $I_n^*$ is $6+n$.
 These can only correspond to the frozen $\SU(2)$ theory with a half-hypermultiplet in the $\bf4$.
+Thus, such a frozen IR-free $\SU(2)$ gauge theory can only possibly appear as one the following singularities in our classification (table \ref{table:theories})